 Invest into marketing

-- Check out our guide to start-up success, if you happen to be in the early stage of your business.
+- Check out our marketing for startups guide, if you happen to be in the early stage of your business.

 - Allocate a portion of your budget to marketing, and don’t be afraid to spend it.
 Remember that money spent on marketing is money invested.